-- 11.1 Figure 1 on page 20 illustrates the procedure to follow if you have any concerns about a child's welfare. - 11.2 Where possible, speak to the DSL first or the deputy DSL in their absence to agree on a course of action. - 11.3 If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
+Figure 1 (section 15.8) illustrates the procedure to follow if you have any concerns about a child's welfare.

+Where possible, speak to the DSL first or the deputy DSL in their absence to agree on a course of action.

+If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
 Speak to a member of the senior leadership team and/or take advice from local authority children's social care.
 You can also seek advice at any time from the NSPCC helpline on 0808 800 5000.
-Share details of any actions you take with the DSL as soon as practically possible. - 11.4 Make a referral to local authority children's social care directly, if appropriate (see 'Referral' below).
-Share any action taken with the DSL or deputy DSL as soon as possible or a senior leader. - 11.5 The Academy uses CPOMS to report and record all safeguarding matters, including all direct referrals to children's social care.
+Share details of any actions you take with the DSL as soon as practically possible.

+Make a referral to local authority children's social care directly, if appropriate (see 'Referral' below).
+Share any action taken with the DSL or deputy DSL as soon as possible or a senior leader.

+The Academy uses CPOMS to report and record all safeguarding matters, including all direct referrals to children's social care.